-Updated December 20, 2018
+Updated March 20, 2020

 Reviewer Christy B.

-Age Gap Challenges And Solutions
+Age Gap Challenges and Solutions

 Every relationship has strengths and strains.
 Partners in age gap relationships must tackle a unique set of challenges that couples with smaller windows of age will probably never face.

-Challenge #1: Family Concerns
+Challenge 1: Family Concerns

 Knowing that you've listened to what they had to say might help your family/friends be more accepting of your choices.
 If not, you may have to take a step back from those relationships/friendships for a while.

-Challenge #2: Blending Families
+Challenge 2: Blending Families

 Another common issue for people in age gap relationships is figuring out how to blend already established families into one happy clan.
 This is a challenge that many couples face, even those without age gaps, but significant differences in age can make it even more difficult.
-This is especially true of couples who have children from previous marriages/relationships that are close to the age of the new spouse.
+This is especially true of couples who have children from previous marriages that are close to the age of the new spouse.

 The first step is to work on a solid understanding of the situation with your spouse.
 Unless you two are on the same page when it comes to children, boundaries, rules, and consequences, true blending will never take place.